AviatrixSystems/Docs/HowTos/privatemode.rst

 - If you want to associate a CoPilot instance, it must be in the same VPC as the Controller.
 - If setting up Private Mode in a multi-cloud deployment, a private underlay between the CSPs must exist (Direct Connect for AWS or Express Route for Azure).

-Preparing Your Single Cloud Private Mode Environment <should this be a H1?>
+Preparing Your Single Cloud Private Mode Environment
 ----------------------------------------------------

 When you prepare your single cloud Private Mode environment, you are building a Link Service; creating subnets for the Link Service; and attaching Controller/CoPilot/proxy to the Link Service target.